unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 \autoref{events_df} shows the first rows of the events data frame resulting from the experimental design that we specified.

 : First five rows extracted from the events data frame representing the experimental design.
 Each row corresponds to one event.
-The columns *continuous* and *condition* display the levels of the predictor variables for the specific event and the *latency* column denotes the event onset (in samples). []{label=”events_df”}
+The columns *continuous* and *condition* display the levels of the predictor variables for the specific event and the *latency* column denotes the event onset (in samples). [\label{events_df}]
 | **continuous** | **condition** | **latency** |
 |:---------------|:--------------|:------------|
 | 2.22222        | face          | 200         |